 Watch as Lupita and Emily selflessly donate their locks to children in need!

 Chestatee High will host their RACE Open House on Wednesday, Nov.
 30 at 6:00 in the RACE room for interested 8th graders.

-Chestatee Academy will be hosting our Title 1/Curriculum Night on Tuesday September, 13th.
-Session I will take place from 6:00-6:30.
-Session II will follow from 6:30-7:00.
+Chestatee Academy will be hosting our Title I Parent Workshop on Monday November, 7th in the Media Center.
+Session I will take place from 10:00-11:00 am.
+Session II will be from 6:00-7:00 pm.
 We hope to see you!

 We are so encouraged by the response to our “Making Hall County the Most Constitutionally Literate Community in the Nation” challenge we issued on November 1st.
 Hundreds have pledged support at hallco.org/constitution/constitutionally-literate-community , thousands have logged on to our website (Chrome and Firefox provide the best experience), and individuals from several nations have viewed our 90 minute Foundations of Our Nation course.